dwarvesf/playground/Frontend/Report/frontend-report-second-half-of-november-2024.md

 ### [Mastering JavaScript Symbols: Unique keys, custom behaviors, and advanced usages](https://www.trevorlasn.com/blog/symbols-in-javascript)

 Delve into JavaScript Symbols, the powerful tool for creating unique property keys and enabling custom behaviors in your objects.
 Explore practical applications, from controlling primitive conversions with `Symbol.toPrimitive` to building specialized arrays with `Symbol.species`.
 Learn about their uniqueness, serialization quirks, and how `Symbol.for()` enables global sharing.
-Perfect your JavaScript knowledge with these essential insights!

 ### [A simple guide to importing JavaScript libraries without a build system](https://jvns.ca/blog/2024/11/18/how-to-import-a-javascript-library/)